 A ductless system is called ductless because it does not require ductwork to operate.
 Rather than sending air through the air ducts into the home, a ductless unit does its job without ducts.
 Instead, the indoor unit gets mounted through a small hole in the wall of the room it will be heating or cooling.
 This provides many homeowners with a way to heat and cool a space while saving money and avoiding the cost of adding ductwork.

-The unit can service specific rooms, such as room additions or rooms that have problems with hot and cold spots, or with proper sizing and multiple indoor units installed in different rooms throughout the house, a ductless mini split system can heat and cool the entire house.
+The unit can service specific rooms, such as room additions or rooms that have problems with hot and cold spots.
+With proper sizing and multiple indoor units installed in different rooms throughout the house, a ductless mini split system can heat and cool the entire house.

-Ductless mini split installation provides a cost-effective, energy efficient option to heat and cool a house, but like all home comfort systems, they can run into problems.
+A ductless mini split installation provides a cost-effective, energy-efficient option to heat and cool a house, but like all home comfort systems, it can run into problems.
 Mini split air conditioners often require professional help to repair, but there are times when these ductless heating and cooling systems can be fixed with simple DIY fixes.
 You can take some time to look over your ductless mini split wall units and outdoor unit to see if there are any obvious problems with the ductless system that you can fix on your own.

 For example, you can change out your clogged air filter and check the refrigerant levels of your system.
 If you aren’t sure what to do to maintain your mini split system, have a professional come to check out the units and provide the cleaning needed to keep your system running well.
 While you might be able to tell that the system needs to be cleaned, you may not have the tools you need to clean the system correctly.